4 Factors to Consider Before Financing Your Child’s Education in Pennsylvania

 If you decide to go that route of taking out loans to pay for part of your child’s education, consider parent loans.
 In partnership with Sallie Mae, Citadel provides access to loans for parent loan borrowers, solely in your name, which relieves your child from the stress and pressure of debt.

 Whether Your Child Qualifies for Financial Aid

 Depending on your household income, you may qualify for government aid.
 Completing a FAFSA application can help your child get access to grants, scholarships, and student loans from the federal and state government.
-You can use this free calculator on the official FAFSA website to estimate your child’s basic eligibility for aid.

 Additionally, the Pennsylvania Higher Education Assistance Agency can provide grants and other forms of assistance.
 If you meet their eligibility requirements, this could mean you won’t need to pay as much towards your child’s education.